-Whereas every prior season had some kind of A-team working on it, Universe was handled by Production Reed and a fairly unknown director, and you quickly notice that the series doesn’t feel as confident and polished as before.
+Whereas every prior season had some kind of A-team working on it, Universe was handled by Production Reed under a fairly unknown director.
+You’ll quickly notice that the series doesn’t feel as confident and polished as before.
 Its definitely a step down in terms of quality compared to Gainax’ and Toei’s attempts.
 Action, fan-service, storytelling, it all frequently misses the mark and is, sometimes, inexcusably poor.

 What it does do well is taking the story of the 25-episode original and restructuring it to be more coherent and linear.
 It’s a bit of a bridge between Flash and Cutie Honey vanilla, with characters that are more emotional and go through major arcs, while remaining within the same tone as the rest of the series.
 Natsuko plays a much bigger role this time around and the battle against Panther Claw is made more interesting as its officers are now written to be characters rather than villains-of-the-week.
 Its plot twists also hit harder and the team manages to make the key moments really impressive, which made it easier to accept the otherwise mediocre presentation.

 While it is a modern version of the story, I wouldn’t recommend it to a modern audience.
 Somebody going into Universe with no prior attachment to the license would likely struggle to give it even a 6/10, whereas I felt it was a perfect companion to the 1973 version.
 It’s a must-watch for dedicated fans, though I regret how it’s presence might set new viewers off on the wrong foot.

 Should you watch…